flomotlik/blog/_posts/2013-04-30-BDD-With-Cucumber.markdown

 [Cucumber](http://cukes.info/) lets you write your feature in natural language and develop them behavior-driven afterwards.
 It is written in Ruby, but you can also use it with several other languages, including the Java Virtual Machine, Python and PHP.
 Check out the [Wiki](https://github.com/cucumber/cucumber/wiki) to find out more.

+In this screencast we're creating a new feature in our Ruby on Rails app using Cucumber.
+We kept it quite simple though, so it won't be to hard to follow along if you're not familiar with Ruby.

 Further info:

 * [Superheroes – The code of the screencast](https://github.com/codeship/superheroes)